bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-07.md

 ## Lab Report / What to turn in
 All info on the lab reports can be found on the [Labs]({{< relref "../labs" >}}) page.

-Also answer the following questions in your report.

-Additional questions for part 1:
-- Will you really need both exceptions?
-Why or why not?

-Please do not put answers for the pre-lab into the lab report.
-I will not look at them.
-The lab is for discussing the pre-lab.